Pictures are complicated. Moving pictures on the screen are more complicated.

 Pictures are made of colors.
-For this lesson, we are going to say that even black and white are colors, even though they really the extremes of the range of lightness and darkness of a color.
-So, for example, inside the deep forest we will see deep greens that are almost black, and we will see bright green moss or leaves that are closer to white.
+For this lesson, we are going to say that even black and white are colors.
+Why?
+Because they are really the extremes of the range of darkness and lightness for each color.
+So, for example, inside the deep forest we will see deep greens that go to almost black, and we will see bright green moss or leaves with moisture that are closer to white.
 The same is true of brick red and pink cherry ice cream or the deep blue suit of the executive and the light blue scarf that she is wearing.

 When we see a picture on the screen, we are actually seeing 24 separate pictures every second…or 25 pictures per second in Europe and other parts of the world.
 And since we are seeing digital cinema from digital projectors, we are actually seeing digital pictures.